-Tagged: Asia, Fushimi Inari Shrine, Japan, Kyoto, travel, travel photography
+Tagged: Asia, geisha, Gion District, Japan, Kyoto, photography, travel

 Akihabara, known for its electronic shops, has gained recognition as the center of Japan’s otaku (diehard fan) culture with many shops devoted to anime and manga.
 The crowds reminded me of Times Square and the selection of anime was equally overwhelming to Lucas as were the number of young men crowded around every console, figure, cashier stand.